A brief guide into React Native

 Popular apps on the framework’s basis

 Nice and simple category.
-React Native is used by Facebook, Instagram, UberEats, AirBNB at the beginning, and many more.
+Facebook, Instagram, UberEats, AirBNB at the beginning, and many more use React Native.
 Ionic is used by JustWatch, Pacifica, Nationwide, etc.

 And, also subjective, we cannot but give this category to React Native, as brand-wise they win.